 These pro-inflammatory, omega-3-blocking fats dominate American diets, thanks to their heavy presence in standard meats and poultry and in cheap vegetable oils (corn, soy, cottonseed, canola, sunflower, safflower) and the processed and prepared foods that contain them.

-We urge you to read this incredibly informative, wonderfully written article (which we've posted online) and pass it on to friends and family.
-To access it, click on the article title above or below, and save or open it.
+We urge you to read this incredibly informative, wonderfully written article, and pass it on to friends and family.

-In addition to addressing some of the most fascinating aspects of omega-3s in human biology and evolution, the piece summarizes the adverse impacts of America’s gross omega-3/omega-6 intake imbalance, the evidence of omega-3s’ effects on major health conditions, and includes recommendations on supplemental omega-3s.
+These include the adverse impacts of America’s extreme omega-3/omega-6 intake imbalance, the evidence of omega-3s’ effects on major health conditions, and includes recommendations on supplemental omega-3s.

 The article features cogent quotes from interviews with a number of leading researchers, including renowned omega-3 scientist William E. Lands, Ph.D., who has responded graciously to our requests for guidance concerning omega-3 fatty acids in human health.